openebs-archive/openebs-docs/docs/ugcstor.md

   Select the list of unclaimed blockDevice CRs in each participating nodes and enter them under `blockDeviceList`.

   To get the list of blockDevice CRs, use `kubectl get blockdevice -n openebs`.

-  To know the details of the blockdevice such as hostname wher this disk is attached, claim status,  a given blockDevice is attached , use `kubectl describe blockdevice <blockDevice-cr>`.

   You must enter all the blockDevice CRs manually together from the selected nodes.